emsig/elfe3D/README.md

 _Getting started:_

-You find the **elfe3D** instalation instructions in `elfe3D/README.md` Note that, the open source mesh generator tetgen and the direct solver MUMPS must be installed additionally.
+You find the **elfe3D** instalation instructions in `elfe3D/elfe3D/README.md` Note that, the open source mesh generator `tetgen` and the direct solver `MUMPS` must be installed additionally.

 _Credits:_